What is Phacoemulsification Surgery? A Quick guide to Phaco Surgery

 The entire procedure typically takes approximately 8 minutes to complete and is performed on an outpatient basis, which means the patient can go home the same day.

-Safety and Recovery from Phaco Surgery
+Recovering from Phaco Surgery

 Phacoemulsification is a safe and minimally invasive procedure with a low risk of complications.
 However, like any surgical procedure, there are some risks, including infection, bleeding, and damage to the cornea or other parts of the eye.
 These risks are relatively low, with infection rates estimated at less than 1%, and most complications are minor and can be treated effectively.

-Patients typically experience little to some discomfort during the procedure and may also experience mild discomfort or irritation afterward.
+Patients typically experience little to some discomfort during the procedure and may also experience mild discomfort or irritation afterwards.
 Recovery time is relatively short, and patients can usually return to their normal activities within a few days.
 However, they will need to use eye drops for a few weeks to reduce inflammation and prevent infection.

 Preparation: